-A holiday accomodation could be a good occasion!
+A holiday accommodation could be a great occasion!
 I did some research on Airbnb and selected 6 biophilic design homes I'd definitely consider for a summer vacation!

 Discaimer: I have not stayed at any of these homes myself and this selection is based solely on the information available on Airbnb.

 Building a biophilic design around the outdoor view